Eshi-sparkz/Deep-Data-Driven-Neural-Network-on-Malaria-Vaccination-Models/README.md

 Neural networks used to learn and predict vaccination dynamics

-Models include ResNet, LSTM, GRU, BiLSTM, and hybrid variants (ResNet-LSTM, ResNet-GRU, etc.)
+Models include ResNet, LSTM, GRU, BiLSTM, and hybrid variants (such as ResNet-LSTM and ResNet-GRU).

 Implemented using TensorFlow and Keras